 - Uncirculated 1884-S Morgan Silver Dollar, Mint Condition: Mint state examples of this coin are almost nonexistent, as most entered circulation and are now heavily worn.

 - Uncirculated 1889-CC Morgan Silver Dollar Mint Condition: 1889 Morgan Silver Dollars minted in Carson City are rare and extremely valuable.

 - Uncirculated 1886-O Morgan Silver Dollar, Mint Condition: This New Orleans-minted coin is another one that almost disappeared due to the melting of silver coins under the 1918 Pittman Act.
 The closer they get to mint standard, the higher the value.

 Buy or Sell Morgan Dollars at The Vault Jewelry and Loan

 Whether you’re looking to buy or sell Morgan Dollars, you need to find a trusted facilitator to help you.
 When you’re ready to sell, you can pass your coins to someone who appreciates their value.

-The Vault Jewelry and Loan has dealt in Morgan Dollars for many years, making us true experts you can trust to evaluate, appraise and price your treasured items.
+The Vault Jewelry and Loan has dealt in Morgan Dollars for many years, making us true experts you can trust to evaluate, appraise and price your treasured items at our pawn shops across Virginia.
 We have an extensive selection of coins for buyers and pride ourselves on providing our customers with an honest and transparent experience.
 Contact us online or call us at 703-379-1006 to learn more today!